rust-lang/book/src/ch07-03-paths-for-referring-to-an-item-in-the-module-tree.md

 Listing 7-3 contains Listing 7-1 with some of the modules and functions removed.

-We’ll show two ways to call the `add_to_waitlist` function from a new function `eat_at_restaurant` defined in the crate root.
-These paths are correct, but there’s another problem remaining that will prevent this example from compiling as-is.
+We’ll show two ways to call the `add_to_waitlist` function from a new function, `eat_at_restaurant`, defined in the crate root.
+These paths are correct, but there’s another problem remaining that will prevent this example from compiling as is.
 We’ll explain why in a bit.

 The `eat_at_restaurant` function is part of our library crate’s public API, so we mark it with the `pub` keyword.
 In the [“Exposing Paths with the `pub`